TAMI-UIB/MaLiSatPlasticDetection/README.md

 To evaluate PRISMA for marine litter detection:

-Satellite overpasses were scheduled over targeted Mediterranean coastal regions with documented plastic accumulation.
+* Satellite overpasses were scheduled over targeted Mediterranean coastal regions with documented plastic accumulation.

-Local teams collected contextual information when possible (weather, sea state, nearby sources of runoff).
+* Local teams collected contextual information when possible (weather, sea state, nearby sources of runoff).

-Floating plastic patches were manually annotated on PRISMA Level-2 RGB composites.
+* Floating plastic patches were manually annotated on PRISMA Level-2 RGB composites.

-Pixel-level masks were created marking regions with visually identifiable floating debris.
+* Pixel-level masks were created marking regions with visually identifiable floating debris.

-Below is an example of an annotated scene:
+* Below is an example of an annotated scene:

-Example of RGB Image and Plastic Mask

 PRISMA RGB Image	Plastic Mask